|

 that had already been removed and many accessories that were still in

+place as if nothing had changed.
 I returned to the homeplace late the next morning.
 Alan and his son

 were there but soon left for a lunch break.
 I walked around,